12 Motorcycle Accident Statistics in Australia (2023 Update)

 (CARRS)

-There’s no way of sugarcoating this: motorcycles are incredibly dangerous.
-If you were to be on a bike during a crash, the chance of you dying would be 30 times higher compared to when riding in a car.
+There’s no way of sugarcoating this; motorcycles are incredibly dangerous.
+If you were to be on a bike during a crash, the chance of dying would be 30 times higher than when riding in a car.
 The rate for gruesome injuries is even more striking—41 times higher.
-Even if you’re an amateur driver, you’ll still be immeasurably safer inside of a four-wheeled vehicle.
+Even if you’re an amateur driver, you’ll still be immeasurably safer inside a four-wheeled vehicle.

 9. Motorcycle drivers in Australia cause 51% of multi-vehicle accidents.